-In addition, coverage for certain drugs is limited to specific quantities per month, benefit year, or lifetime.
+In addition, coverage for certain drugs or pharmacy durable medical equipment devices is limited to specific quantities per month, benefit year, or lifetime.
 Amounts in excess of quantity limitations are not covered.

-For a list of drugs with quantity limits, check with your pharmacist or physician or consult the Wellmark Blue Rx Complete Drug List at Wellmark.com, or call the Customer Service number on your ID card.
+For a list of drugs and pharmacy durable medical equipment devices with quantity limits, check with your pharmacist or physician or consult the Wellmark Blue Rx Complete Drug List at Wellmark.com, or call the Customer Service number on your ID card.